Vanilla Black, EC4A 1LB

 Totally vegetarian restaurant near Chancery Lane Station, with a fairly experimental menu.

-On that visit, we were given an amuse-bouche of mango puree on a mushroom cracker photo; this was OK, though the cracker was a bit chewy.
+We were given an amuse-bouche of mango puree on a mushroom cracker photo; this was OK, though the cracker was a bit chewy.
 A complimentary bread basket was great; one seeded bread and one raisin bread, both with excellent crusts.

 Kake's starter of whipped jacket potato with tomato syrup and crispy onion photo was pretty good.
 The whipped potato had a lovely light texture with just the right amount of richness and no glueiness at all, and the tomato syrup was a pleasing contrast (and not too sweet).
 The crispy onion had a rather stodgy batter.
 The cubes of Wensleydale cheese in the very bottom of the dish were a bit much for me; I'd have enjoyed the dish a little more without them, but this is just personal taste.
 Pippa's starter of dried yeast icecream photo was also good, with the yeast flavour really coming through.